ysdn2019/Graduates-List/graduates/mirabelle-wang.md

 ---
 path: /work/root
-mainimg: /assets/work/Wang_Mirabelle_Project3_Web_Main.jpg
+cover: /assets/work/Wang_Mirabelle_Project3_Web_Main.jpg
-thumbnailimg: /assets/work/Wang_Mirabelle_Project3_Web_Thumbnail.jpg
+thumbnail: /assets/work/Wang_Mirabelle_Project3_Web_Thumbnail.jpg
 title: Root
 groupmembers:
-fields: Editorial, Print
+category: Editorial, Print
 mediumdimensions: Editorial Design
 description: Root is a magazine dedicated to sharing the personal stories, experiences and opinions of Asians in Canada.
 Through short stories, the magazine dives into experiences that attempt to connect Asians of different backgrounds together.
 Featured are the stories of immigrants, locals, and international students alike.
 The goal is to celebrate the diversity of humans under the umbrella term, “Asian.”
 digitallink: https://invis.io/Q6PNBE58P2E